iTaxoTools/ConvPhase/BUILD.md

-First you have to build SeqPHASE (this step will be automated in the future with premake) cd SeqPHASE/haxe haxe --cpp ../cpp -D static_link SeqPhase1.hx SeqPhase2.hx cd ../..
+First you have to build SeqPHASE and copy the library to the root folder of this project(this step will be automated in the future with premake) cd SeqPHASE/haxe haxe --cpp ../cpp -D static_link SeqPhase1.hx SeqPhase2.hx cd ../.. cp SeqPHASE/cpp/liboutput.a ./libseqphase.a

 Next step is to generate the build files with premake
 Windows: